 The rest of this article is organized as follows.
-Section \ref{sec:Background} provides background information on AS/US API, built-in sensors, and the other APIs, including a description of the historical overview, purpose of APIs, main functionalities of the APIs, and types of data that can be collected.
-The previous review studies on mobile usage and sensor data-driven analytics research is also explained in Section \ref{sec:Background}.
-In Section \ref{sec:Methodology}, we explain the overall methods of finding, classifying, and selecting the literature covered for the systematic survey.
-In Section \ref{sec:research}, we identify and classify the research purpose in surveyed studies.
-In Section \ref{sec:categorization}, we classify the mobile usage and sensor data used in surveyed studies.
-In Section \ref{sec:datacategorization}, we present the resuls of data categorization in surveyed studies.
-In Section \ref{sec:discussion}, we summarize and discuss the key findings from classification results in each section, summarize the comparative analysis of existing studies, discuss the open issues (i.e., related analysis of data term issues, privacy \& security issues, and practical issues in AS/US API use), and list the limitations of this study and scope for future research.
+Section \ref{sec:Background} provides background information on AS/US API, built-in sensors, and the other APIs.
+In Section \ref{sec:Methodology}, we present the overall process: finding, classifying, and selecting the literature covered for the systematic survey.
+In Section \ref{sec:research}, we classify the research purpose in surveyed studies.
+In Section \ref{sec:categorization}, we categorize the mobile usage and sensor data.
+In Section \ref{sec:datacategorization}, we present the results of data categorization.
+In Section \ref{sec:discussion}, we summarize the key findings from classification results, discuss the open issues (i.e., data term issues and practical issues in AS/US API use), privacy \& data quality issues, influence of API updates on research, list the limitations of this study and scope for future research.
 Finally, we conclude this article in Section \ref{sec:conclusion}.